itenium-be/EPPlusTutorial/README.md

 Will we cover these also, sometime?

 - ConditionalFormatting: See Sample14.cs
+- Filtering
+- Grouping and ungrouping
+- Tables
 - Inserting VBA: See Sample15.cs
-- Filtering
 - Numberformat.Format = [$$-409] --> Get info on those numbers
 - 1-QuickTutorial ExcelPrinting: insert a company picture in the print footer: sheet.HeaderFooter.EvenHeader.InsertPicture()
 - Password protection: Add Encryption
 - WebApi integration and calling code for Superagent, Angular Http and Fetch? :)

+**WebApi**:
 ```c#
 public class ExcelResult : ActionResult
 {